Social Listening for Lead Generation: A Tactical Guide for B2B Teams

 Measuring Signal-to-Meeting Conversion

 If you can’t measure it, you can’t improve it.
-Here are the metrics that matter for social listening as a lead gen channel.
+Here are the metrics we track:

 Input Metrics